ComplianceAsCode/demo/workshop.md

 ## Find a rule you are interested in

-There is over a thousand of unique rules in ComplianceAsCode/content - it may be that if you are implementing your custom security policy, the rule is already in there.
+There are over a thousand unique rules in ComplianceAsCode/content - it may be that if you are implementing your custom security policy, the rule is already in there.
 Here are some tips that could help you not to reinvent the wheel:

 * Grouping: Rules are organized in a tree hierarchy that can lead you towards a rule you want to use.